henryle-n/Latitude-Effects-on-Climate/README.md

 ## 6. How to Use
 All source codes are store in this repository.
 To download to local PC:
 * `git clone https://github.com/henryle-n/Latitude-Effects-on-Climate.git`
+* Make sure Bootstrap API and style sheet links are correct.

-* Highly recommend to check out BootStrap <a href="https://getbootstrap.com/docs/4.5/getting-started/introduction/">(access here)</a> official website and documentation.
-This libraries contain so many feature that beautify web design well & efficiently for web developer.
+* Highly recommend to check out Bootstrap official website and documentation <a href="https://getbootstrap.com/docs/4.5/getting-started/introduction/">(access here)</a>.
+This library contains many features that can beautify a variety of web designs & increase work efficiency for web developers.